-In the event of the death of a pension, the amount of the State social benefit or the recipient of a social security benefit and the calculated amount of the service, which has not been disbursed until the death of the recipient of the service, shall be entitled to the recipient of the deceased service:
+Receipt of the service not received by the date of death in the event of the death of a pension, the State social benefit or the recipient of a social security benefit, the amount of the service awarded and calculated for payment, which has not been paid until the death of the recipient of the service, shall be entitled to receive the recipient of the deceased service:

 In order to request a service, an application for the cost of the service must be submitted.
 This can be done by:

 The survivor's pension shall be granted to the members of the deceased's family who have been dependent on him.
 The children of the deceased shall be granted a survivor's pension, whether or not they have been dependent on the deceased.
 Information on the survivor's pension is available on the website of the SSIA, under Survivor `s pension.
 Inheritance of accumulated capital of Tier 2 and Tier 3 of pensions